Regularization Matters in Policy Optimization: Introduction

 \section{Introduction}

 The use of regularization methods to prevent overfitting is a key technique in successfully training neural networks.
 Perhaps the most widely recognized regularization methods in deep learning are $L_2$ regularization (also known as weight decay) and dropout \citep{srivastava2014dropout}.
-These techniques are standard practice in supervised learning tasks across many domains.
+These techniques are standard practices in supervised learning tasks across many domains.
 Major tasks in computer vision, e.g., image classification \citep{krizhevsky2012imagenet,he2016deep}, object detection \citep{ren2015faster,redmon2016you}, use $L_2$ regularization as a default option.
 In natural language processing, for example, the Transformer \citep{vaswani2017attention} uses dropout, and the popular BERT model \citep{devlin2018bert} uses $L_2$ regularization.
 In fact, it is rare to see state-of-the-art neural models trained without regularization in a supervised setting.

 However, in deep reinforcement learning (deep RL), those conventional regularization methods are largely absent or underutilized in past research, possibly because in most cases we are maximizing the return on the same task as in training.
 In other words, there is no generalization gap from the training environment to the test environment \citep{cobbe2018quantifying}.
 Heretofore, researchers in deep RL have focused on high-level algorithm design and largely overlooked issues related to network training, including regularization.
 For popular policy optimization algorithms like Trust Region Policy Optimization (TRPO) \citep{schulman2015trust}, Proximal Policy Optimization (PPO) \citep{schulman2017proximal}, and Soft Actor Critic (SAC) \citep{haarnoja2018soft}, conventional regularization methods were not considered.
-Even in popular codebases such as the OpenAI Baseline \citep{baselines}, $L_2$ regularization and dropout were not incorporated.
+In popular codebases such as the OpenAI Baseline \citep{baselines}, $L_2$ regularization and dropout were not incorporated.
+Instead, a commonly used regularization in RL is the entropy regularization which penalizes the high-certainty output from the policy network to encourage more exploration and prevent the agent from overfitting to certain actions.
+The entropy regularization was first introduced by \citep{williams1991function} and now used by many contemporary algorithms \citep{mnih2016asynchronous,schulman2017proximal,teh2017distral,farebrother2018generalization}.